sshazeljiang/sshazeljiang.github.io/docs/components/sidebar/dynamics_panel.md

     <img src="../images/panels_genes.png" width="30%" />
 </p>

-The dynamics panel contains two sub-panels: path selection and gene analysis.
+The dynamics panel contains two sub-panels and a dropdown menu: path selection, gene analysis, and display mode.

 ## Path Selection
 Under Path Selection, you can select the clusters you want to investigate using the dropdown menus.